Jd5221/Alpha/README.md

 make sure you:
 chmod +x def       #this makes the command executable

-!runme.sh!!!!!!!!!!!!!!!!!
-I made a runme.sh file just to make life simple, it should check on some dependencies, mark the files as executable and copy the def file to usr/bin all you have to do is chmod +x runme.sh then sudo ./runme.sh

-to find home directory do:
-echo $HOME

 as well you can make life easy and move def into your /bin folder or which ever directory you want that is exported to PATH